luka1199/geo-heatmap/README.md

 If you don't already have Python 3+ installed, grab it from <https://www.python.org/downloads/>.
 You'll want to download install the latest version of **Python 3.x**.
 As of 2019-11-22, that is Version 3.8.

+For ease of python version handling, I'd recommend installing it through [pyenv](https://github.com/pyenv/pyenv#installation).

 ### 2. Get Your Location Data

 Here you can find out how to download your Google data: <https://support.google.com/accounts/answer/3024190?hl=en></br>
 Here you can download all of the data that Google has stored on you: <https://takeout.google.com/>

 To use this script, you only need to select and download your "Location History", which Google will provide to you as a JSON file by default.
 KML is also an output option and is accepted for this program.

 ### 3. Clone This Repository